YashodaraDeAlwis/food-ordering-app-flutter/README.md

 ## Getting Started To set up and run the project, follow these steps:

-fvm releases //check the stable flutter version
+- fvm releases //check the stable flutter version

-fvm install {stable version}
+- fvm install {stable version}

-fvm global // set that version globally
+- fvm global // set that version globally

-fvm flutter --version //check and veryfy the version
+- fvm flutter --version //check and veryfy the version

-fvm flutter create {project name} //project will create
+- fvm flutter create {project name} //project will create

-cd project name
+- cd project name

-fvm flutter --version //checl ther version
+- fvm flutter --version //checl ther version-

-fvm use {version} //this will create .fvmrc file
+- fvm use {version} //this will create .fvmrc file
 //(check for .getignore for .fvm)

 Architecture The project follows the Clean Code architecture, which is aimed at promoting code maintainability, scalability, and testability.
 Here’s a brief overview of the architecture: